Malley's Chocolates

-Republican National Convention, 2016

-The Republican Party, holding its national convention in Cleveland in 2016, named Malley's Chocolates as one of 22 vendors to be included in the RNC "Freedom Marketplace" to be held at Progressive Field concurrent with the convention in adjacent Quicken Loans Arena.
-Malley's will offer their signature chocolates with a Cleveland theme.
+Adele Ryan Malley, widow of the founder's son Bill, is the "voice" of Malley's.

 Unique promotions

-Third generation Malley's president, Dan Malley, is renowned for his unusual promotional events.
+Third generation Malley's former president Dan Malley is renowned for his unusual promotional events.
 He has persuaded Cleveland celebrities, such as Natalie Ronayne of the Cleveland Botanical Garden; Beth Mooney, CEO of KeyCorp; and celebrity chef Rocco Whelan to appear in his Malley's catalog wearing fuzzy bunny ears.
-It is an annual event Malley has also distributed 50,000 "Choc" Chocolate bumper stickers.
+It is an annual event Malley has also distributed 50,000 "CHOC" oval bumper stickers.
 If a driver is spotted by one of Malley's team, the driver gets $25 and a chance to win $500.
-Perhaps the most unusual promotion was when Malley persuaded 25 people to lease and drive pink Volkswagen beetles emblazoned with the Malley's and "Choc" logos.
+Perhaps the most unusual promotion was when Malley persuaded 25 people to lease and drive pink Volkswagen beetles emblazoned with the Malley's and "CHOC" logos.
 Malley pays the drivers $150/month and sets up the $300/month lease through a Cleveland car dealer.